Ethics of bioprinting

 Ethics of bioprinting is a sub-field of ethics concerning bioprinting.
 Some of the ethical issues surrounding bioprinting include equal access to treatment, clinical safety complications, and the enhancement of human body (Dodds 2015).

-3D printing was invented by Charles Hull in the mid 1980s.
+3D printing was invented by Charles Hull in the mid-1980s.
 3D printing is a process in additive manufacturing which uses a digital design to produce a physical copy.
 This process is carried out by a specific printer, which uses several layers in order to complete the design.
 However, bioprinting uses the ways of 3D printing to create things such as organs, tissues, cells, blood vessels, prosthetics and a broad range of other things that can be used in the medical field.
-The "Pioneers" of bioprinting include, Organovo, Tissue Engineering and Regenerative medicine Lab at Columbia University, Makoto Nakamura, to name a few.
-These pioneers have all helped to shape bioprinting into what it is.
 The ethics of bioprinting have been a topic of discussion as long as bioprinting has been popular.
 Ethics are moral principles that govern production, behavior, etc.

 Equal access to treatment

 Bioprinting focuses on the individual care rather than developing a universal treatment plan for all patients.
 Personalized medicine is expensive and increases the disparity between the rich and poor.
 Since 3D printing is an individual treatment, the general public assumes that it may prevent people with financial issues from receiving care.
 However, bioprinting improves universal access to healthcare because it will eventually "bring down the time and cost" of treatment.
 For example, prosthetic limbs and orthopedic surgery can be done in an efficient and inexpensive manner.
 People would not have to wait months for their prosthetics, which will ultimately decrease the medical expense.
 The bioprinter may be used to manufacture bone replacements and produce customized prosthetic limbs quickly.
 Also the printing of human organs, and tissues, are available with decreased time, only taking a few weeks to produce instead of a regular transplant.
 Currently in the United States, approximately 115,000 people are awaiting a transplant, which can take nearly two years to obtain, while nearly 2 million people have lost a limb.
 Those who were previously excluded from these medical advancements will now have access to them.